ngie-eign/rcorder3/README.md

 While this rc(8) can be optimized to run quickly, long-running processes that rely on system events, e.g., dhclient(8), block system boot until it has received a DHCP ticket.
-Long-running/slow services like this in aggregate can become a hinderance for boot progress.
+Long-running/slow services like this in aggregate can become a hinderance for boot progress on multiprocessor systems.

+A similar issue exists with the shutdown process, as it is done effectively in reverse to rc(8), via rc.shutdown(8).